Hurricane Ernesto (2024): Elsewhere

 Swells generated by Ernesto effected the Turks and Caicos Islands, the Bahamas, and the Dominican Republic.
 Rip currents also impacts the Eastern Seaboard of the United States.
-In South Carolina, rip currents generated by Ernesto resulted in the deaths of two people.
+In South Carolina, rip currents spawned by Ernesto resulted in the deaths of two people.
 In North Carolina, a home along the shoreline on Hatteras Island collapsed due to the waves generated by Ernesto, while many others were at risk.
 One death was reported in North Carolina, where a surfer was found dead in Surf City.
 Large waves and rip currents also stretched north in beaches in Virginia, Delaware, and Maryland.
 In New Jersey, a man was rescued by lifeguards after being pulled out by rip currents.
 He sustained knee and back injuries.
 In Ventnor City, eight rescues were made.
 Ernesto's outflow brought dry air to Florida, decreasing rain and heat indices.
 Overall, around ten thousand people were under coastal flood advisories.

 In Galway, streets and quays along waterways were inundated.
 Flooding was exacerbated by a supermoon.

-Aftermath

-Crews worked to restore power in Puerto Rico.